Letters from Lodi

 "The positives of Flash Détente that we've found in Lodi is that it allows us to achieve what we are calling a 'Vertical Palate' [Gnekow now operates his consulting and production firm under the name of Vertical Palate Wine Co.] — the sensation of a wine that feels like it is going through the roof of the mouth, almost like a sparkling wine without the bubbles.

-Notes on 2020 flash waters and Vertical Palate Wine Co. sculpted barrel samples
+Notes on 2020 flash glasses of water and Vertical Palate Wine Co. sculpted barrel samples

 2020 Napa Valley/Atlas Peak AVA Cabernet Sauvignon